shuhei/knowledge/rust.md

 - Immutalbe reference (`&`): References are immutable by default
 - Mutable reference (`&mut`): A mutable reference cannot co-exist with other references (immutable or mutable)

+A slice is a reference to a part of array, string, etc.